AionSystem/SOVEREIGN-TRACE-PROTOCOL/PATENTS.md

-The author, Sheldon K. Salmon, intends to file a Provisional Patent Application (PPA) with the United States Patent and Trademark Office upon receipt of first commercial revenue from services associated with this protocol.
-Filing a PPA within 12 months of this public disclosure preserves the ability to seek patent rights while maintaining the open source nature of the code under the Apache 2.0 License.
+The author, Sheldon K. Salmon, intends to file a Provisional Patent Application (PPA) with the United States Patent and Trademark Office **no later than March 2027** (within the 12‑month AIA grace period from the first public disclosure in March 2026).
+Filing a PPA within this window preserves the ability to seek patent rights while maintaining the open source nature of the code under the Apache 2.0 License.

-The Apache 2.0 License grants each user a perpetual, royalty-free patent license for any patent claims licensable by the author that are necessarily infringed by use of this software.
+The Apache 2.0 License grants each user a perpetual, royalty‑free patent license for any patent claims licensable by the author that are **necessarily infringed by the use of this software as distributed**.
 This grant is irrevocable for users of this open source distribution.
+The patent license applies to your use of the Sovereign Trace Protocol code; it does not extend to your own separate inventions unless they necessarily infringe on patents that cover this protocol.

 Any future patent, if granted, will not be asserted against users of this open source software in a manner inconsistent with the Apache 2.0 patent grant.

+Failure to file a PPA does not invalidate the defensive publication or the prior user rights described below.

 ---